next-ivanblanquez/beeva-poc-pygdf/README.md

 ### Experiments

  I ran three blocks of operations through to dataset (you can get code [here](https://github.com/beeva-ivanblanquez/beeva-poc-pygdf/tree/master/code)):
- * **Statistical operations over columns** (Count, Maximum, Minimun, Mean and Standard deviation).
+ * **Statistical operations throught columns** (Count, Maximum, Minimun, Mean and Standard deviation).
  * **Filter operations with conditions in two columns** (Best and Worst movies in years 1995, 2000 and 2005).
  * **Join operations between two datasets**.
 In this case first I join ratings with users where ratings size is allways greater than users, and then I turn arround the join and use users at first dataset where users size allways is less than ratings.
 I did it to campare behavior int different cases.

- I used two dataset that are structures with information about users, movies and raiting that users assignt to each movie, see example below:
+ I used two dataset that are structures with information about users, movies and raiting that users assignt to each movie, see example below (you can download these dataset from [s3 bucket](https://s3-eu-west-1.amazonaws.com/poc-pygdf)):
 * users
 ```
  user_id    age    ocupation     zip